Managing Anger With Time Out

 Time-outs keep people safe.
 It's not just leaving the situation, it's how you leave that makes the difference.
 Here are the steps for an effective time-out.

-Steps for time-out
+Steps for Time-out

-- Recognize your early signs of anger; rapid heart beat, sweating, feeling anxious, irritable, or confused, negative thinking, blaming others, smoking or using other substances to receive stress, etc.
+Recognize your early signs of anger; rapid heart beat, sweating, feeling anxious, irritable, or confused, negative thinking, blaming others, smoking or using other substances to receive stress, etc.

-- Set up your time-out.
+Set up your time-out.
 Take no more than 20-30 minutes (to avoid it becoming leisure time) and choose a safe place to go.
 Leave the house if possible to avoid continuing the fight.

-- Return at the agreed upon time.
+Return at the agreed upon time.
 This builds trust.

-- Offer to resume the discussion if you both are ready to talk calmly.
+Offer to resume the discussion if you both are ready to talk calmly.

-- When resuming the discussion, focus on your concerns and what you need.
+When resuming the discussion, focus on your concerns and what you need.

-- Avoid blame and criticism.
+Avoid criticism.
 Stick to the facts.

-- If you need more time before talking it out, say so.
+If you need more time before talking it out, say so.

 Note: Over time, if your partner doesn't respect the time-out, this may indicate abusive behavior.
 Following you during time-outs, preventing you from leaving or any unwanted physical contact are signs of abuse.
 Please seek professional help if needed.

-The benefits of time-out
+The Benefits of Time-out

 It's also great role-modeling for kids.
 Imagine if your parents used time-outs instead of screaming or hitting?
 How would that have changed your attitudes about anger?